Gore, Ethiopia

 Gore (Goree) is a town in south-western Ethiopia.
 Located south of Metu in the Illubabor Zone of the Oromia Region, this town has a latitude and longitude of and an elevation of 2085 meters.

 Gore is known for its honey.
 The map attached to C. W. Gwynn's account of his 1908/09 triangulation survey of southern Ethiopia shows that Gore had a telegraph station.
-During the 1960s experimental tea plantations were started around Gore, and a number of them thrived.
+During the 1960s, experimental tea plantations were started around Gore, and a number of them thrived.
 The Gummaro plantation near Gore, with 800 hectares, is the largest tea plantation in Ethiopia.

 The town is served by Gore Airport.
-Captain Esme Nourse Erskine, the British Consul at Gore (1928-1936), developed the aerodrome and produced “Flying Directions Kurmuk to Gore (1932).
+Captain Esme Nourse Erskine, the British Consul at Gore (1928–1936), developed the aerodrome and produced “Flying Directions Kurmuk to Gore (1932).

 History

 Gore was founded in the nineteenth century, growing up around Ras Tessema Nadew's palace.
-The Russian explorer Alexander Bulatovich stopped here 21 November 1896, expecting to meet Ras Tessema, who was away campaigning against the Mocha; Ras Tessema had not returned when Bulatovich left on 31 December.
+The Russian explorer Alexander Bulatovich stopped here on 21 November 1896, expecting to meet Ras Tessema, who was away campaigning against the Mocha; Ras Tessema had not returned when Bulatovich left on 31 December.
 With the growing prosperity of the port town of Gambela, and the growth of the Baro River route to Sudan, Gore likewise prospered, holding two market days a week.
 Richard Pankhurst describes the pre-World War I community as having five foreign trading concerns -- "two Greek, one Syrian, one British and one German"—engaged in the export of coffee, wax, and to a lesser extent animal hides, and the import of cotton cloth, salt, and other manufactured goods.
 Civet cat oil was also a significant export at the time, Pankhurst noting that Ras Tessema exported 42 kilos in 1910.

 On 9 July 1927, the Greek nationals T. Zewos and A. Donalis were awarded a contract to link the town and Gore by road with Gambela, a distance of 180 kilometers.
 However, the road from Jimma to Gore was not yet built by 1935.
 A trip to Addis Ababa took 20–22 days for pack mules and 14–15 days for riding mules.
 The mail transport from Gore to the capital departed every Monday at 17.00 while the government telephone line was used also as telegraph connection.